rei/rei-cedar-docs/docs/components/tooltip/README.md

 - Tooltip content should directly describe the element that triggers it.
 For example, providing more information or context about what an input does, or adding a textual description of an icon-only buttton.
 - Avoid rich content.
 Formatting such as bold text, italics, headings, icons, etc. will not be conveyed through aria-describedby or aria-labelledby.
 - No interactive content.
 Any interactive content such as links or buttons should not be placed within a tooltip.
-- Do not put essential information in tooltips
+- Do not put essential information in tooltips.
-- Do not use a timeout to hide the tooltip
+- Do not use a timeout to hide the tooltip.

 This component complies with WCAG guidelines by: